AhmadrezaNia/FDG-CM/README.md

-Federated Domain Generalization Algorithm for Condition Monitoring (FDG_CM) This repository presents the algorithm developed in the FDG_CM paper (previously named FTL-TP).
+# Federated Domain Generalization Algorithm for Condition Monitoring (FDG_CM)

+This repository presents the algorithm developed in the FDG_CM paper (previously named FTL-TP).
 This algorithm is a novel Federated Domain Generalization (FDG) technique designed specifically for condition monitoring in manufacturing processes.

-Note: The code is currently under development and is not yet complete.
+**Note:** The code is currently under development and is not yet complete.

-Paper Information
+## Paper Information

-The paper associated with this repository has been accepted to the Journal of Manufacturing Systems (JMS) and is currently under review.
+The paper associated with this repository has been accepted to the *Journal of Manufacturing Systems (JMS)* and is currently under review.
 Once finalized, it will provide a comprehensive overview of the FDG_CM algorithm and its applications.

-Repository Structure
+## Repository Structure

-src/: Contains all client and server code. run.py: Script to execute all client codes.
+- **src/**: Contains all client and server code.
+- **run.py**: Script to execute all client codes.
 You can modify this script to select specific clients for execution on each edge device.

-Requirements
+## Requirements

 To run the FDG_CM algorithm, you will need:

-One CPU core per client node.
+- One CPU core per client node.
-For example, to run 16 clients, you will require 4 Raspberry Pis, each equipped with 4 CPU cores.
+- For example, to run 16 clients, you will require 4 Raspberry Pis, each equipped with 4 CPU cores.

-Instructions
+## Instructions

-Navigate to the src/ folder.
+1. Navigate to the `src/` folder.
-Use the run.py script to execute the desired clients.
+2. Use the `run.py` script to execute the desired clients.

-Feel free to modify run.py to fit your specific deployment needs.
+Feel free to modify `run.py` to fit your specific deployment needs.

 ### Author Links
 Link to the Arxiv paper: